spapas/spapas.github.io/content/django-rest-auth-tokens.rst

 Sessions
 ========

-After you log in with Django normally, your authentication information is saved to the "session"_.
+After you log in with Django normally, your authentication information is saved to the session_.
 The session is a bucket of information that the Django application saves about your visit -- to distinguish between different visitors a cookie with a unique value named ``sessionid`` will be used.
 So, your web browser will send this cookie with each page request thus allowing Django